Want to start an online, delivery-only food business and not sure where to begin?

 9. Now that your brand is defined, get a marketing email account set up

-with one of the major providers such as CONSTANT CONTACT and start collecting addresses.
+with one of the major providers such as MAILCHIMP and start collecting addresses.
 Send occasional notes so people can stay updated on your progress as you get closer to opening.
 Share menu ideas, ask for favorites, whatever.
 Just let them know you’re still there from time to time and that things are progressing.

 10. In concert with your email, bring your website online

 through one of the major hosts such as VOLUSION.
 Design a clever Coming Soon page that can also accept email sign-ups.
 You’ll still have a way to go with content for the rest of the site at this point but at least there will be a branded landing page that can act as a teaser and accumulate emails.

 for your business and start posting at least weekly.
 Ask all your friends, family and colleagues to acknowledge the pages.
 Have a way to collect emails.
 Talk about your company, and what you will be doing.
 Post and comment on attractive food articles that closely match your company’s stated values and future products and services.
 Stay useful and relevant with your content in the run-up to your opening.

 through MIDWEST FOOD SAFETY (we no longer recommend ServSafe) for a comprehensive understanding of food safety and handling.
 Most local ordinances require a certificated food manager to be present in a commercial kitchen anytime food operations are underway.
 We recommend getting one whether required or not: it’s a short, one-day course and the knowledge is invaluable.